FSMT410 - Fire Regulation, Policy, and Law

 Week 3 – NIOSH Publication No. 99F-47: NIOSH Death in the Line of Duty: Six career fire fighters killed in cold-storage and warehouse building fire – Massachusetts.

-Lecture Notes: Lecture notes will be provided weekly and can be found under Course Tools in the Lessons folder.
+Lecture Notes: Lecture notes will be provided weekly and can be found under Course Tools Lessons folder.

 Not current for future courses.